fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/New-AzureRmADUser.md

 ```

 ### -ImmutableId
-It needs to be specified only if you are using a federated domain for the user's user principal name (upn) property.
+Specifies the user's user principal name (UPN) property.
+It needs to be specified only if you are using a federated domain.

 ```yaml
 Type: String